 A sample might be biased by non-response because the kinds of people who drop out of the sample might be different from the kinds of people who remain.

+Random Sampling Techniques

-Simple Random Sampling and Stratified Random Sampling
+Simple Random Sampling

 Simple random sampling is the most basic form of random sampling and is the cornerstone of sampling theory.